7echkilla/mars-rover-maze/README.md

 ├── requirements.txt     # List of required Python packages\
 ├── [README.md](./README.md)            # Project documentation\
 └── /docs                # Additional documentation (if needed)\

+## 🧑‍💻 Running the Project
+To run the rover in autonomous mode: `python main.py` This will start the rover and the algorithm will begin navigating the maze autonomously.